Semiparametric point process modeling of blinking artifacts in PALM: Moment results for IBCpp models

 so that, comparing the above with the definition of the mark correlation function, we get the alternative characterization

 and we need merely compute the involved factors.
 We first compute the 1-point mark distributions.
 Let $A \subset \R^d$ and $B \subset \R_+$ be Borel sets, then we obtain

-where we averaged out the $\epsilon_i$, $w_i$, and $t_x$ by conditioning on $\ground X$, when going from the second to the third line.
+where we exploited that the $\epsilon_i$ are independent of $\ground X$, $G$, and $\{t_{y_i}\}_{i = 1}^G$, when going from the second to the third line.
+We also used the assumed form for the intensity function of $E$ in this step.
 From the above, we see that all involved mark distributions are independent of locations, with